saurabhdaware/bsky-widget/README.md

 | data-handle           | handle of your bluesky account                                 | "saurabhd.bsky.social"      |
 | data-show-description | hide / show your description / bio from profile                | "true" (default) or "false" |
 | data-show-banner      | hide / show your banner (only applicable if you have a banner) | "true" (default) or "false" |

+## CONTRIBUTING

+The project is open for contributions, you can check [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on local setup and commands.

 ---